UPS-API/java-api-examples/landedCost/docs/LandedCostApi.md

         String transId = "transId_example"; // String | An identifier unique to the request.
 Length 32
         String transactionSrc = "testing"; // String | An identifier of the client/source application that is making the request.Length 512
         String version = "v1"; // String | Version of API
-        LANDEDCOSTRequestWrapper laNDEDCOSTRequestWrapper = new LANDEDCOSTRequestWrapper(); // LANDEDCOSTRequestWrapper | Generate sample code for popular API requests by selecting an example below.
-To view a full sample request and response, first click \"Authorize\" and enter your application credentials, then populate the required parameters above and click \"Try it out\". try {
+        LandedCostRequest landedCostRequest = new LandedCostRequest(); // LandedCostRequest | Generate sample code for popular API requests by selecting an example below.
+To view a full sample request and response, first click \"Authorize\" and enter your application credentials, then populate the required parameters above and click \"Try it out\".
+        String accountNumber = "accountNumber_example"; // String |
+        try {
-            LANDEDCOSTResponseWrapper result = apiInstance.landedCost(transId, transactionSrc, version, laNDEDCOSTRequestWrapper);
+            LandedCostResponse result = apiInstance.landedCost(transId, transactionSrc, version, landedCostRequest, accountNumber);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling LandedCostApi#landedCost");